ejahh/laravel-rest-api/README.md

 ## THE PROJECT
-Our RESTful API is an Atendance Management System with the following resources : Users, Employees, and Attendance.
+Our RESTful API is Employee Attendance Recorder with the following resources : Users, Employees, and Attendance.

 ## THE TEAM
 | Name | Role | Contribution |